TimothyDJones/awesome-laravel/README.md

 - [Unique With Validator](https://github.com/felixkiss/uniquewith-validator) - Provides support for composite unique indexes, such as combination of first and last name.

 ## Resources
+- [Laracasts](https://laracasts.com/) - The _de facto_ standard tutorials for Laravel developed by Jeffrey Way.
 - [Laracon 2014 Videos](http://userscape.com/laracon/2014/) - Directory of videos from 2014 Laracon in NYC.
 - [Laravel Schema Designer](http://laravelsd.com/) - Online tool for creating Laravel database schema and export the migration.
 You can share your schemas with others via the site.
 - [LaravelSnippets.com](http://laravelsnippets.com/) - A repository of useful code snippets for Laravel PHP framework.